benmosher/edn-objc/README.md

 A work-in-progress implementation of [edn-format](https://github.com/edn-format/edn) for Objective-C/Foundation platforms (e.g. iOS and OSX).

 Current design goals are completeness and spec adherence.
-Any valid edn data deserialized into Cocoa/BMOEDN objects should be serialized back to the same edn UTF-8 data (barring whitespace, both in strings and amidst the edn data).
+Any valid edn data deserialized into Cocoa/EDN objects should be serialized back to the same edn UTF-8 data (barring whitespace, both in strings and amidst the edn data).
 This includes the 'root'; the top-level objects that are not within any root container.

-Tagged elements (such as the built-in `uuid` and `inst`) may be converted to concrete Cocoa objects (again, `NSUUID` and `NSDate`) via implementation of the `BMOEDNRepresentation` protocol, and registering with `BMOEDNRegistry` during `+load`.
-See the `NSUUID+BMOEDN` and `NSDate+BMOEDN` implementations for detail.
+Tagged elements (such as the built-in `uuid` and `inst`) may be converted to concrete Cocoa objects (again, `NSUUID` and `NSDate`) via implementation of the `EDNRepresentation` protocol, and registering with `EDNRegistry` during `+load`.
+See the `NSUUID+EDN` and `NSDate+EDN` implementations for detail.

-'Unknown' tagged elements will be converted to/from `BMOEDNTaggedElement` during de/serialization.
+'Unknown' tagged elements will be converted to/from `EDNTaggedElement` during de/serialization.

 Objects that implement keyed `NSCoding` will be written out as a map tagged with `#edn-objc/[the class name]`.
 Objects serialized this way may also be reconstituted at read time.
 Secure decoding is not yet supported.